Specialist Diabetic Foot Care

 Diabetes is a long-term condition that affects the body’s ability to process glucose.
 It can have serious health implications if not managed carefully by a healthcare professional.
-Elevated glucose levels can cause damage to blood vessels, nerves, eyes, kidneys and feet.
-However, if managed carefully people can continue to lead full, healthy and active lives.
+Elevated glucose levels can cause damage to blood vessels, nerves, eyes, kidneys, and feet.
+However, if managed carefully people can continue to lead full, healthy, and active lives.

 Assessments & Treatments

-A visual check for breakage, damage or increased pressure points will be identified to prevent any risk of ulceration
+A visual check for breakage, damage or increased pressure points will be identified to prevent any risk of ulceration.

 Foot circulation will be checked by palpating the two-foot pulses (dorsalis pedis and posterior tibial artery) and then further with an ultrasound Doppler to check the rhythm of the pulses for adequate blood flow and potential risks.

-Testing of nerves to the feet for pain, light touch and vibration to see if there is loss of nerve innervation to the feet
+Testing of nerves to the feet for pain, light touch, and vibration to see if there is loss of nerve innervation to the feet.

-Any routine podiatry that is required such as nail cutting and hard skin/corn removal
+Any routine podiatry that is required such as nail cutting and hard skin/corn removal.

-Finally, your podiatrist will give you advice to maintain healthy feet, such as recommending the best footwear for your foot type, creams to use and how often you should come for treatment and assessment.
+Finally, your podiatrist will give you the advice to maintain healthy feet, such as recommending the best footwear for your foot type, creams to use and how often you should come for treatment and assessment.

 Common Ailments in Diabetes